 The Merow Family Mitzvah Food Pantry at Beth Sholom Congregation provides bags of food to families in need as part of Beth Sholom’s continued efforts to reach out to the community and to those in need.

 The Pantry is part of CADCOM of Montgomery County and the Pantry’s food sources are Share, Philadelphia Food Bank, Trader Joe’s, and two Giant markets.
 Funding is from CADCOM, Jewish Federation and private donations.
 Congregants and community members are welcome to join in this mitzvah with donations to the Mitzvah Food Pantry of either food or monetary donations.
 Kosher/ pareve items that are needed include: peanut butter, pasta sauce, tuna, canned fruit/vegetables.
 The Merow Family Mitzvah Food Pantry has added Project Home in Philadelphia to its list of recipients of fresh produce from the Mitzvah Garden.
 Beginning in the summer of 2012, fresh produce is available to the residents of one of Project Home’s residences.Volunteers are also needed to pack and sort food as well as to make deliveries.

 Our pantry provides non-perishable food to those in need and is open to all.
-Hours: Wednesday 1 PM to 3 PM, or by appointment.
+Hours: Thursday 1 PM to 3 PM, 6 PM to 7 PM, or by appointment.
 You can also contact the office or one of the Rabbis if you know someone who needs a private appointment.
 Donations of nutritious, kosher, non-perishable food are always welcome.

 Congregant Ellyn Lehr, the Pantry’s former Manager, recently shared the following information with us: